Aakash-M-o-d-i/Aakash-M-o-d-i.github.io/_posts/2025-09-20-Break_out_the_cage.md

 </div>

 **Author:** Aakash Modi

 ---

 ## Overview
-A compact, hands‑on room focused on web‑facing attack paths and local escalation.
-The exercise guides you through surface enumeration (HTTP, directories, and services), discovering and exploiting an SQL injection to gain initial access, performing targeted local enumeration to find weak points, and abusing a SUID helper to escalate to root.
+A compact, hands‑on room that teaches web‑facing attack paths and local escalation.
+You perform surface enumeration (HTTP, directories, FTP), recover credentials and decoded content, gain initial access by planting a payload in a writable artifact consumed by a scheduled task, stabilize an interactive shell, and escalate to root via a misused SUID/Polkit helper.

 Skills practiced:
-- Web enumeration and content discovery
+- Web enumeration and content discovery (nmap, gobuster, HTTP/FTP)
-- Basic SQL injection exploitation and credential recovery
+- Decoding and credential recovery (Base64, Vigenère, etc.)
+- Initial access via writable file exploitation and reverse shells
-- Post‑exploitation: shell stabilization and local discovery
+- Post‑exploitation: shell stabilization and targeted local enumeration
-- Privilege escalation using misconfigured SUID binaries
+- Privilege escalation using misconfigured SUID/Polkit helpers

-Estimated difficulty: Beginner to Intermediate.
-Perform all activities only in authorized labs and learning environments; do not attempt against systems you do not own or have explicit permission to test.
+Estimated difficulty: Beginner → Intermediate.
+Perform all actions only in authorized labs and environments.

 ---